Public Holidays in Kenya 2026 – National & Public Holidays

 October 10FridayMazingira DayEnvironmental / national holiday.

-December 12FridayJamhuri DayRepublic Day (Kenya became a republic).
+December 12FridayJamhuri DayRepublic Day.

 December 25ThursdayChristmas DayChristian holiday.